TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 4 Cloud Fundamentals/Az 02 Cost Management.md

 ### Overcome challanges

-Looking up al the terms.
+Looking up al the terms and how to create a alert in my Azure Cloud environment.

 ### Results